-Data4: Displays air/fuel ratio and auxiliary port status in real time.
+Data4: Displays air/fuel ratio (if an oxygen sensor is connected to the ECU) and auxiliary port status in real time.
 The auxiliary value is for factory use only, and relates to the 3.5mm auxiliary socket located near the harness on the ECU.
 If nothing is connected to the aux. socket, this value should be 15.